 - Quick extract method (not recommended)

-We’ll show you how to make a weed tincture safely (remember that high proof alcohol vapors are very flammable).
-You’ll also learn how to determine the potency of THC content of your marijuana tincture, how much you should take, and how to incorporate your marijuana extract into alcoholic drinks and edibles recipes.
+It’s important that you take precautions to make cannabis a weed tincture safely (remember that high proof alcohol vapors are very flammable).
+It’s also important to know how to determine the potency of THC tinctures, how much you should take, and how to incorporate your marijuana extract into alcoholic drinks and edibles recipes.

-We’ll also show you how to adjust these tincture recipes for different forms of cannabis including dried buds, kief, hash, dry ice hash, and weed concentrates such as rosin, butane hash oil (BHO), honey oil, dabs, etc.
+Each of the recipes below can be adjusted for different forms of marijuana including dried buds, kief, bubble hash, and weed concentrates such as rosin, butane hash oil (BHO), honey oil, dabs, shatter, etc.

 Master Wu’s Green Dragon tincture recipe

-Master Wu’s recipe for green dragon tincture is an internet classic that can be found here (scroll to the bottom of page 2 on that forum).
+Master Wu’s green dragon tincture recipe is an internet classic that can be found here (scroll to the bottom of page 2 on that forum).
 It’s a long drawn-out forum discussion that contains some helpful comments thereafter.
-But if you don’t feel like sorting through all that we’ve compiled the basic recipe below.
+But if you don’t feel like sorting through all that we’ve compiled the basic green dragon recipe below.
 Any green dragon tincture made using heat provides a quick extract time, so you’ll be able to consume this cannabis tincture as soon as it cools.

-The marijuana tincture recipe steps below will show you how to decarb ground buds.
-If you’re making your tincture with other forms of cannabis, you can decarb them and use in the Master Wu recipe in place of the ground weed flower.
+The green dragon tincture recipe steps below are for cannabis flower, so you’ll learn how to decarb ground buds.
+If you’re making your tincture with other forms of cannabis, such as BHO tincture, you can first decarb the concentrate and then use it in the Master Wu recipe in place of the ground weed flower.
 Learn more about how to decarboxylate other forms of cannabis here:

 - How to decarb kief or dry ice hash